overmane/WEB-My-Security-Log/My-Security-Log-4-Access-Control-Vulnerabilities.md

 ---

 ## Research Overview
 Access control vulnerabilities occur when an application fails to prevent users from accessing resources or performing actions that are outside their intended permissions.
-This essentially means an attacker can walk through "doors" that should be locked—such as accessing an admin panel directory that lacks proper authentication or authorization checks.
+This essentially means an attacker can walk through "doors" that should be locked — such as accessing an admin panel directory that lacks proper authentication or authorization checks.

 ### 1. Insecure Direct Object References (IDOR)
 IDOR is a sub-type of access control where an application uses user-supplied input to access objects directly without verifying ownership.